 Data Compression Techniques: Representation and compression of text, sound, picture, and video files ( based on the JPEG and MPEG standards ).

-Complexity of simplex algorithm(s).
-Exponential behaviour of simplex.
+The complexity of the simplex algorithm(s).
+Exponential behavior of the simplex.

-Network Flow Problem : Formulation.
+Network Flow Problem: Formulation.
 Max – Flow Min – Cut theorem.
 Ford and Fulkerson’s algorithm.
-Exponential behaviour of Ford and Fulkerson’s algorithm.
-Malhotra – Pramodkumar-Maheshwari ( MPM ) Polynomial algorithm for solving Network flow problem.
+Exponential behavior of Ford and Fulkerson’s algorithm.
+Malhotra – Pramodkumar-Maheshwari ( MPM ) Polynomial algorithm for solving Network flow problems.
 Bipartite Graphs and Matchings; Solving matching problems using Network flow problems.

 Fuzzy Systems: Definition of a Fuzzy set, Fuzzy relations, Fuzzy functions, Fuzzy measures, Fuzzy reasoning, Applications of Fuzzy systems.

 Elective – V: Unix: Operating System, Structure of Unix Operating System, Unix Commands, Interfacing with Unix, Editors, and Compilers for Unix, LEX and YACC, File system, System calls, Filters, Shell programming.

 Windows: Windows environment, Unicode, Documents, and Views, Drawing in a window, Message handling, Scrolling and Splitting views, Docking toolbars and Status bars, Common dialogs, and Controls, MDI, Multithreading, OLE, Active X controls, ATL, Database access, Network programming.

 Tips to Crack UGC NET Computer science & Applications